Alex Bregman Preview, Player Props: Astros vs. Tigers

-On Friday, Alex Bregman (.575 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Detroit Tigers, whose starting pitcher will be Matt Manning.
-First pitch is at 6:40 PM ET.
+On Saturday, Alex Bregman (.561 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
+First pitch is at 6:10 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Red Sox.
+In his most recent game he had a hitless performance (0-for-4) against the Tigers.

 Alex Bregman Game Info & Props vs. the Tigers